brianshumate/vaultron/README.md

 ## Why?

-A reasonably useful Vault environment on your Mac in about 60 seconds...
+A reasonably cool and useful Vault environment on macOS in about 60 seconds...

 ## How?